 Since training under Colefax and Fowler’s grande dame Imogen Taylor, Colin Orchard has developed an outstanding reputation for combining traditional country-house style with a restrained sense of grandeur.
 His current projects include a large private residence in New York, which is being totally rebuilt.

 As an interior designer, architectural historian and advocate of natural paints — with his own eco-friendly range — Edward Bulmer describes his approach as one that ‘embodies enquiry, practicality, scholarship, aesthetics, sustainability and some fun’.
 No wonder he is in demand for major projects, which currently include Arundel Castle, Glynde Place and Goodwood in East and West Sussex.

 01544 388535; www.edwardbulmerinteriordesign.co.uk

-Guy Goodfellow cut his teeth at Sibyl Colefax & John Fowler, before setting up his own successful interior and architectural-design company specialising in traditional, elegant country-house style.
-His shop in Chelsea offers an in-house-designed selection of weaves, prints and wallpapers, based on historic textiles reinterpreted in imaginative colours.
+Guy Goodfellow cut his teeth at Sibyl Colefax & John Fowler, before setting up his own successful interior and architectural design company, specialising in traditional, elegant country-house style.
+His shop in Chelsea offers in-house-designed weaves, prints and wallpapers, based on historic textiles reinterpreted in imaginative colours.

 020–7349 0728; www.guygoodfellow.com

 An international lecturer and the author of 11 books, Lady Henrietta specialises in grand English country-house style and runs her interior-design company, Woodstock Designs, close to her ancestral home at Blenheim Palace, Oxfordshire.
-At present, she is working on projects such as a villa on the coast of Croatia and the renovation of several Georgian properties in the UK.
+At present, she is working on projects that include a villa on the coast of Croatia and the renovation of several Georgian properties in the UK.

 01993 811887; www.spencerchurchilldesigns.com